 Improve your performance with our science-backed programs

-The stimulus (game, music, or video) only operates smoothly when your brainwaves are functioning within an optimal range.
+The feedback, or stimulus (game, music, or video), only operates smoothly when your brainwave activity patterns are functioning within an optimal, defined range.
 This acts as a reward for your brain.
 When your brainwave activity fluctuates outside of the optimal range, you’ll receive negative feedback (your movie pauses, the music stops, etc.).
 Over the course of the neurofeedback training program your brain learns from this feedback.

 Consistent, repeated neurofeedback sessions reinforce or create new connections and pathways through neuroplasticity, creating long-lasting changes in the brain.
 The key to optimal performance is balance, and helping to achieve that balance is the important role played by neurofeedback.